The Secret To Real Beauty Sleep Is In Your Eyes

 Once you have finished removing your makeup and cleansing your skin, use your ring fingers to apply the serum under your eyes and on the top of your cheeks.
 Pat it in gently, and avoid tugging at the skin.

-Leveraging more than 25 years of research, this serum contains 9 powerful new ingredients that work to not only replenish essential, naturally-occurring lipids, but also help to support the skin’s natural skin turnover process, whilst targeting the key signs of aging for fresh, invigorated look.
+Leveraging more than 25 years of research, this serum contains 9 powerful new ingredients that work to not only replenish essential, naturally-occurring lipids, but also help to support the skin’s natural skin turnover process, whilst targeting the key signs of aging for a fresh, invigorated look.
 Click here to find out more about their Ceramide collection.

 How does the skin benefit?